7 The role of simulation in modern statistics

 Exercise 7.4 Another approach to assessing distributional assumptions for real data is to use formal hypothesis tests.
 One example is the Shapiro-Wilk test for normality, available in shapiro.test.
 The null hypothesis is that the data comes from a normal distribution, and the alternative is that it doesn’t (meaning that a low p-value is supposed to imply non-normality).

-1. Apply shapiro.test to the sleeping times in the msleep dataset.
+1. Apply shapiro.test to the sleep times in the msleep dataset.
 According to the Shapiro-Wilk test, is the data normally distributed?

 2. Generate 2,000 observations from a \(\chi^2(100)\) distribution.
 Compare the histogram of the generated data to the density function of a normal distribution.
 Are they similar?
 What are the results when you apply the Shapiro-Wilk test to the data?